Workshop app — daily work

 What to check before finalising

-- Make sure the bill matches what the customer approved, especially if a quote existed first.
+- Make sure the bill matches what the customer approved, especially if a quote or estimate existed first.

 - Confirm the right customer, site, and vehicle context where those details are part of your invoicing process.